Chapter 49 BWV 68 Also hat Gott die Welt geliebt

 This is a stark message, mitigated only by the extrovert elation of those who have been fortunate enough to achieve a state of grace through their faith-driven convictions.

-C 4 aside, re-use of earlier movements is a relatively rare event in this cycle.
-We saw that C 74, unusually, incorporated two from cycle 1 and parts of C 175 hark back to Cöthen.
-In reusing material, Bach's practice was generally to look back to his pre-Leipzig years.
+C 4 aside, re-use of earlier movements is a rare event in this cycle.
+We saw that C 74, unusually, incorporated two from cycle 1 and parts of C 175 hark back to Cöthen; at this stage of his career Bach's practice was generally to look back to his pre-Leipzig years.
 The 'borrowing' for C 68 demonstrates again that, although Bach was prolific in re-using secular music for religious purposes he seems to have made little or no distinction between secular and ecclesiastical compositional styles.

 [Incidentally, some listeners may be surprised to find their recordings of C 208 beginning with the first movement of Brandenburg 1.
 Various commentators have suggested that it may have originated there as an introductory sinfonia (Wolff, notes for Ton Koopman's complete cantata recordings, box 3, p 22)].